-The Board has determined that four out of the five non-executive directors are independent directors for the purposes of the NZX Listing Rules and in accordance with the Board Charter criteria.
+The Board has determined that all the non-executive directors are independent directors for the purposes of the NZX Listing Rules and in accordance with the Board Charter criteria.

 The Board will review any determination it makes on a director's independence on becoming aware of any new information that may affect that director's independence.
-For this purpose directors are required to ensure they immediately advise AFT of any new or changed relationship that may affect their independence or result in a conflict of interest.
+For this purpose, directors are required to ensure they immediately advise AFT of any new or changed relationship that may affect their independence or result in a conflict of interest.
 The Board supports the separation of the role of Chairman and Chief Executive Officer.
 The current Chairman has been elected by the Board from the independent directors, in accordance with the terms of the Board Charter.
 The Chairman's role is to manage and provide leadership to the Board and to facilitate the Board's interface with the Chief Executive Officer.

-Conflicts of interest
+Conflicts of Interest

 The Board is conscious of its obligations to ensure that directors avoid conflicts of interest (both real and perceived) between their duty to AFT and their own interests.
-The Board Charter outlines the Board's policy on conflicts of interest.
+The Board Charter and the Conflicts of Interest Policy outline the Board's policy on conflicts of interest.